Rutgers-RPL/github-training-2024/README.md

 Welcome to the 2024 AIAA GitHub Training!
 This exercise will go over setting up Git, Github CLI, initializing a repository, creating a branch, committing changes, and making contributions.
 Feel free to reach out to Shivam Patel ([@shivammpat](https://github.com/shivammpat)) if you have any issues!

 We tried to make this training as foundational as possible, but you may need to brush up on your Python and Terminal skills.
-That said, I strongly discourage consulting tools like ChatGPT or Bard.
-They will happily generate problematic garbage that will make completing this exercise harder than it needs to be.
+That said, I strongly discourage consulting tools like ChatGPT or Copilot.
+They will happily generate problematic nonsense that will make completing this exercise harder than it needs to be.

 ## Getting Started